 When to Seek Medical Care for Possible Symptoms of Meningitis

 If you suspect that your child or someone you know has meningitis, seek medical care right away.

 - Call the doctor and describe the signs and symptoms.

 - Go immediately to the nearest emergency room if a doctor is not reachable right away.
 The person who is sick should not drive.
-Call 911 if transportation is not available.
+Call 911 if the person is very ill, is passing out, is having seizures, has trouble breathing, or if transportation is not immediately available.